nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a contact
+1. User requests to find a contact.

-2. User enters the find command with specific keywords
+2. User enters the find command with specific keywords.

-3. WhereTourGo displays a list of all contacts with the given keywords
+3. WhereTourGo displays a list of all contacts with the given keywords.

     Use case ends.